If you have created a game and would like to submit it to our attention for publication, please read the following carefully and completely.

 What we are (and are not) looking for!

-We are not interested in sports games, collectible games (of any type – especially CCG’s – no way, move along), “party games” (think CAH or Wits and Wagers for example), word games (think Bananagrams), strictly “educational” games or variants on classic games.
-We are also not particularly interested in games requiring custom miniatures, custom dice or anything requiring an Intellectual Property (IP) that you don’t already own the rights to.
+We are not interested in role playing games, sports games, collectible games (of any type – especially CCG’s – no way, move along), “party games” (think CAH or Wits and Wagers for example), word games (think Bananagrams), strictly “educational” games or variants on classic games.
+We are also not particularly interested in games requiring custom miniatures, or anything requiring an Intellectual Property (IP) that you don’t already own the rights to.
 If your game has already been published elsewhere or previously funded (or is currently live) on Kickstarter, we’re not interested in that either.

 Keep in mind we’re not 100% locked into this list by any means, but please take it into consideration when you submit games to us.